Segments in Google Analytics 4

 how-to-make-segment-ga4

-Once you do that - a slider menu with different options will popup from the left:
+Once you do that - a slider menu with different options will pop up from the left:

 segment-types-ga4